nelhage/blog.nelhage.com/content/post/systems-under-load.markdown

 First, “adding capacity” and “handling overload gracefully” is often not an “either/or” decision; many real systems benefit from some amount of both.
 For instance, we might implement autoscaling to add capacity, but use a load-shedder to make sure that we still behave gracefully while we wait for that capacity to come up.
 Or we might provision capacity to handle “legitimate” load, but still need backpressure to encourage bursty traffic to “smear out” into windows of lower utilization, or a load-shedding mechanism to prevent runaway scripts from taking the site down.

 Second, I want to emphasize that when we add capacity, it’s important to identify the **bottleneck resource** and scale that up.
 If we scale up the wrong resource (e.g. adding more application CPUs to a service that’s bottlenecked on a database), we can instead make the problem worse!
 This tends to happen because of the behaviors around contention and standing queues we’ve discussed — systems are fractally composed of other systems, and these principles may apply to sub-components of our high level system.

-I’ve even seen situations where adding capacity to the bottleneck resource **decreases throughput** by shifting the bottleneck to (and increasing contention on) a different resource, which has higher peak throughput, but worse behavior under high contention!

 # Conclusion